 The past month has been a busy one in my kitchen.
-We hosted 3 big dinner parties, one a week for up to 30 people with the same Mexican menu.
+We hosted 3 big dinner parties, one a week for up to 30 people with the same Mexican buffet menu.
 (I cooked for 4 parties, but I got sick on the day of the last one and we had to cancel it.
 Bummer.)
 As soon as one party finished, I started cooking for the next one.
-I shared all of my party recipes and details in another post.

 Here's what you need to make the frosting: Kahlua, instant espresso or coffee granules, cream cheese, butter, powdered sugar, cinnamon

 Step 2.
 Whisk together the dry ingredients in a medium bowl.

 Step 3.
 In a separate large bowl, mix the eggs just until blended.